Celebrated (part ten)

 In the search bar, he entered Brill.
 He entered Oxenham.
 He entered Cape May.
 This brought up a dentist…Dennis Brill…expanded to some academic works mixed with trip reviews, finally a house for sale, and more densely buried university press arcana.

 Brill was dead, more than likely.
 He would be ninety at least.
-He’d once meant to retire to Cape May.
-It seemed he hadn’t made a name for himself there.
+He had once meant to retire to Cape May… If so, he hadn’t made a name for himself there.
 But the owner/publisher/chief editor of tiny, tony Oxenham, was the only (conceivably) living person Tom could think of owed an act of atonement…or the honor of first refusal.
-Brill’s ear, his genius ear, was what they all had talked about in the sixties and seventies.
-The ear went south in the eighties, though.
+Brill’s ear, his impeccable ear, was what they had all talked about in the sixties and seventies.
+The ear went south in the eighties.
 Maybe liking Motion had been the first sign of it.

 Shannon.
 Why Shannon?

 Because not much in their bad marriage hadn’t in some way begun, often ended, with the persona, all that Haverton Wilmot could gain or lose for being it; all the writer’s quirks, which had been fits and starts, really, fear of scrutiny.

 The fair list of women with this name did not include his ex…and the relief was telling.
 He didn’t know if she were alive.
 Allowing this thought, he felt also superstitious, as though he’d just cursed two old acquaintances…